rust-lang/book/second-edition/nostarch/chapter16.md

 The `try_recv` method doesn’t block, but will instead return a `Result<T, E>`
-immediately: an `Ok` value holding a message if one is available, and an `Err` value if there aren't any messages this time.
+immediately: an `Ok` value holding a message if one is available, and an `Err` value if there aren’t any messages this time.
 Using `try_recv` is useful if this thread has other work to do while waiting for messages: we could write a loop that calls `try_recv` every so often, handles a message if one is available, and otherwise does other work for a little while until checking again.

-We've chosen to use `recv` in this example for simplicity; we don't have any other work for the main thread to do other than wait for messages, so blocking the main thread is appropriate.
+We’ve chosen to use `recv` in this example for simplicity; we don’t have any other work for the main thread to do other than wait for messages, so blocking the main thread is appropriate.